benitoals/article-summarization/Notes.md

 2) LoRA on Local Dataset            => {'rouge1': np.float64(21.31466789375662), 'rouge2': np.float64(4.293126888205344), 'rougeL': np.float64(11.594329113813176), 'rougeLsum': np.float64(11.558987333935299)}
 3) LoRA on HF Dataset               => {'rouge1': np.float64(19.881724986527278), 'rouge2': np.float64(2.5562797012453835), 'rougeL': np.float64(13.16161974619779), 'rougeLsum': np.float64(13.298388820716106)}
 4) Fine-tuned HF + Local Model      => {'rouge1': np.float64(23.756683347976633), 'rouge2': np.float64(4.026777692110272), 'rougeL': np.float64(13.063501783652884), 'rougeLsum': np.float64(13.181579754281355)}

+Below is a table summarizing and comparing the evaluation results for each experiment:

+Model	ROUGE-1	ROUGE-2	ROUGE-L	ROUGE-Lsum
+Baseline (Pretrained Model)	0.41	0.12	0.41	0.41
+LoRA on Local Dataset	21.31	4.29	11.59	11.56
+LoRA on HF Dataset	19.88	2.56	13.16	13.30
+Fine-tuned HF + Local Model	23.76	4.03	13.06	13.18

+Note: The values are rounded to two decimal places for clarity.
+This table shows that the pretrained baseline performs very poorly compared to fine‑tuned models, with the best performance achieved by the combined fine‑tuning (HF + Local).

+Here’s an explanation of the results:
+	1. Baseline (Pretrained Model):
+	•	ROUGE Scores: The baseline shows very low ROUGE values (around 0.41 for ROUGE-1 and ROUGE-L, and 0.12 for ROUGE-2).
+	•	Interpretation:
+	•	This indicates that without any fine‑tuning, the pretrained model generates summaries that barely overlap with the reference summaries.
+	•	The model, as pretrained, isn’t well-adapted for your specific summarization task or domain.
+	2. LoRA on Local Dataset:
+	•	ROUGE Scores: ROUGE-1 jumps to 21.31, ROUGE-2 to 4.29, and ROUGE-L / ROUGE-Lsum to around 11.59.
+	•	Interpretation:
+	•	Fine‑tuning the model using a LoRA adapter on your local dataset significantly improves performance.
+	•	The improvement suggests that even a relatively small local dataset can effectively adjust the model’s summarization capabilities for your domain.
+	3. LoRA on HF Dataset:
+	•	ROUGE Scores: ROUGE-1 is 19.88, ROUGE-2 drops to 2.56, but ROUGE-L and ROUGE-Lsum increase to around 13.16 and 13.30 respectively.
+	•	Interpretation:
+	•	Training on the larger HF dataset (which is likely from a different domain) results in decent overall overlap in longer spans (as indicated by ROUGE-L and ROUGE-Lsum), but the lower ROUGE-2 suggests that the precision of 2-gram overlaps is reduced.
+	•	This outcome may be due to a domain mismatch—the HF dataset may not perfectly align with your local dataset’s style or content.
+	4. Fine-tuned HF + Local Model:
+	•	ROUGE Scores: The combined fine‑tuning achieves the best ROUGE-1 (23.76) and competitive ROUGE-2 (4.03) and ROUGE-L/ROUGE-Lsum (around 13.06–13.18).
+	•	Interpretation:
+	•	This final stage uses a model initially fine‑tuned on the HF dataset and then further fine‑tuned on your local data (with the base frozen so that only the adapter is updated).
+	•	The combination allows the model to leverage the general patterns learned from the larger HF dataset while adapting to the specific characteristics of your local domain.
+	•	The result is the best overall performance among the tested configurations, as measured by ROUGE-1 and good performance on ROUGE-L and ROUGE-Lsum, indicating improved content and fluency in the summaries.

+Overall Conclusions
+	•	Importance of Fine‑Tuning:
+The very low scores of the baseline model highlight that a pretrained model must be fine‑tuned for effective summarization on your specific dataset.
+	•	Domain Adaptation Matters:
+Fine‑tuning on your local dataset yields significant improvements, but combining training on a larger (HF) dataset followed by fine‑tuning on local data provides the best performance.
+This suggests that leveraging broader knowledge from the HF dataset, even if it’s slightly mismatched, can be beneficial when later refined with domain-specific data.
+	•	Metric Differences:
+	•	ROUGE-1 (unigram overlap) increases the most in the combined model, indicating better overall content match.
+	•	ROUGE-2 (bigram overlap) is relatively low in the HF-only model but improves when combined with local data.
+	•	ROUGE-L/ROUGE-Lsum (longest common subsequence) being higher in the HF and combined models suggests that the generated summaries capture longer, more coherent segments of the reference summaries.

+These results collectively indicate that a two-stage fine‑tuning process (first on a large, general dataset, then on a small, local dataset with only the adapter updated) yields the best summarization performance for your task.